tcsavage/lazy-compiler/README.md

 simplelang
 ==========

-A simple lazy language running on the "G-Machine" abstract machine [Augustsson 1987, Johnsson 1987] implemented in Haskell and C. The goal is to build a simple, easy-to-understand compiler for a small, lazy core language (similar to GHC core) to use as a platform for experimentation with larger source languages.
+A simple lazy language compiled to C via STG [Peyton Jones & Salkild 1989]; implemented in Haskell and C. The goal is to build a simple, easy-to-understand compiler for a small, lazy core language (similar to GHC core) to use as a platform for experimentation with larger source languages.

 Todo
 ----